Discover more from Securing Laravel

 i.e. Cross-Site Scripting (XSS), SQL injection (SQLi), and Command Injection

 Greetings my friends!
 I hope last week’s Avoiding Cryptographic Failures Checklist was helpful and informative, and did anyone figure out what the subtitle said?
 This week we back with our next step in our journey through the OWASP Top 10 with A03:2021 – Injection.
-Injection is an area I often see when auditing apps, and is something I’ve already covered quite extensively, so I’ll be proving some links to learn more, rather than rehashing existing posts.
+Injection is an area I often see when auditing apps1, and is something I’ve already covered quite extensively, so I’ll be proving some links to learn more, rather than rehashing existing posts.

 Laravel Security In Depth is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.